RutikKulkarni/Expense-Tracker-Assignment-for-Peppermint-Robotics/README.md

 ### Key Additions:
 - **Notifications**: Highlighted the use of Notistack for alerts when transactions are added or deleted.
 - **Theme Selection**: Mentioned that users can select between light and dark themes.
+- **Persistent Data**: Explained how local storage is used to keep track of expenses and incomes, providing a seamless experience for users even after reloading the page.